smason/mdipp/docs/using-mdi.md

 cluster variance will be greater than one.

 Feature selection is supported, with clusters sharing the same mean and variance when their feature is "off".
+Using more than about 15 features will lead to issues with the MC chain not mixing appropriately.

 ### `GP`: Gaussian Process ###